Wishing you all the best with exams

 Under some circumstances we are required by law to share information shared with us, for example: if we are told about a risk to a child.
 If we are required by law to share information given to us we will always do our best to keep the person who shared the information with us fully informed.

-This website is from the Children's Services Education, Employment and Training team.
-This is is part of Oxfordshire County Council Childrens Services.
+This website is from Oxfordshire Education, Employment and Training team and Targeted Youth Support Services and Oxfordshire Public Health.
+This is is part of Oxfordshire County Council.
 Its purpose is to provide accessible, flexible services and support to children, young people and families across Oxfordshire.

 We contact young people regularly to find out if you are in education, employment or training.
 If you are not, we offer support.